Space-TimeWillTell/Channeling-Keyser-Soze/characters.md

 she's just as obnoxious as everything you can imagine.
 That's an attitude.
 But *How does she fit in this story?*

+Simple answers would be: annoying quest giver, or perhaps comic relief.
+Let's ask the Space·Time Deck for an alternative.

 ![assets/card_16.png](assets/small_reversed_card_16.png)

 Taking flight?
 Sadly, it's just imagination?
 It sounds like